Kaushik20yash/WeChat/README.md

 # WeChat

-A modern WeChat clone with comprehensive search functionality and dark mode support.
+A modern WeChat  with comprehensive search functionality and dark mode support.

 ## Features